stiles/utilityman/README.md

-## scorebug: live MLB play-by-play for your shell
+## Scorebug: Live MLB play-by-play in the shell

 Follow MLB games in your terminal.
 Fast to start, easy to read, scriptable.